elusivecodes/fQuery/README.md

 - `down` is a function that accepts an *event* argument, which will be called when the event is started.
 - `move` is a function that accepts an *event* argument, which will be called when the mouse is moved during the event.
 - `up` is a function that accepts an *event* argument, which will be called when the event has ended (mouse button has been released).
+- `options` is an object containing configuration options for the drag event.
     - `debounce` is a boolean indicating whether to debounce the move event, and will default to *true*.
+    - `passive` is a boolean indicating whether to use passive event listeners, and will default to *true*.

 ```javascript
 const drag = dom.mouseDragFactory(down, move, up, debounce);